Table of Contents

 Kidney and ureteral stones are very common, but it is difficult to get an accurate figure for the number of sufferers in Europe.
+In countries with a high standard of living, kidney and ureteral stones are frequently encountered.
+This is believed to be due to diet and lifestyle changes.

 Kidney and ureteral stones develop in the kidney and either stay there or move to the ureter (Fig. 1).